Alik Griffin

 Sensor brushAvailable At: Amazon

 This is your second line of offense for cleaning your sensor from dust.
-If your rocket air blaster doesn’t remove the dust, use your sensor brush.
+Use your sensor brush if your rocket air blaster doesn’t remove the dust.

-Keep these in their tube and in their bag and never touch the brush.
+Keep these in their tube and bag, and never touch the brush.
 Keep it meticulously clean.
-Blow off the bristles with the air blaster before you clean your sensor and it will work great at removing the dust stuck to the sensor that didn’t come off with the air blaster.
+Blow off the bristles with the air blaster before you clean your sensor, and it will work great at removing the dust stuck to the sensor that didn’t come off with the air blaster.
 Since I’ve started using this, I haven’t had to use the wet method once.

 Best Accessories Nikon Z50 Conclusions